Breast Augmentation Surgery

 Silicone breast implants are filled with silicone gel.
 The gel feels a lot like natural breast tissue.
 The cohesive silicone gel implants which are now currently used have an added benefit that if the implant leaks, the gel may remain within the implant shell and not leak into the surrounding tissue.
 A leaking implant filled with silicone gel will not collapse.

-If you choose implants, you may need to visit your plastic surgeon regularly to make sure the implants are functioning properly.
+If you choose a breast implant surgery, you may need to visit your plastic surgeon regularly to make sure the implants are functioning properly.
 An ultrasound or MRI screening can assess the condition of breast implants.

 Types (Depending on shape) –